Breach of Consulting Agreement: What legal steps may we take against the candidate?

 saswatabanerjee

 So, from what I understand, you placed a candidate in a company.
-Then another recruiting firm offered him a job in the same company and he took the job.
-You tried to stop him from taking the job but he basically told you to take a hike.
+Then another recruiting firm offered him a job in the same company, and he took the job.
+You tried to stop him from taking the job, but he basically told you to take a hike.

-If he got a job opportunity why do you think he will give up a direct job to continue to be an outsourced resource through you?
+Please tell me why you think you have a case against him or the agency.
+Is he your bonded slave that he has to continue to work with you for the rest of his life?
+If he got a job opportunity, why do you think he will give up a direct job to continue to be an outsourced resource through you?

 PRABHAT RANJAN MOHANTY

-Further like to inform that your RTR would come into scan because is not a sound agreement.
+You can lodge a court case for a breach of the signed RTR.
+Further, I would like to inform you that your RTR would come under scrutiny because it is not a valid agreement.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute